-As Mr. Scotti was standing in line for a bus he looked around and noticed how sad it was that Rome and was amazed to find that she didn't understand Italian.
+As Mr Scotti was queuing for a bus he looked around and noticed how sad it was that Rome and was amazed to find that she didn't understand Italian.

 was as modern as any

 American city now.
-Also,
+Also

 the place was full of

 American tourists!

-After traveling around the city for several hours, he asked another police officer for directions in the police car, she put the siren on and started driving very fast.
+After travelling around the city for several hours, he asked another police officer for directions in the police car, she put the siren on and started driving very fast.

-When the police officer told him he was in New York, Mr. Scotti didn't believe her.
+When the police officer told him he was in New York, Mr Scotti didn't believe her.